Ian Bremmer: America isn’t a politically risky place right now—and that’s the problem

 FC: Speaking of that, why does “Make America Great Again” resonate so deeply here?

 IB: When things are so comfortable, you can have a lot of problems that in another country would boil over, fester away for some time.
 In the U.S., for example, there aren’t a lot of people that are actively pro-free trade right now, unless they’re really rich.
-The average working class American isn’t happy with free trade, not even the average middle class American.
+The average working-class American isn’t happy with free trade, not even the average middle-class American.
 Why not?
-Because average Americans haven’t done better since Nafta or the W.T.O.
-They may be able to buy goods more cheaply at Walmart, but people have lost their jobs or they’re working 2 or 3 of them, and their wages are flat.
+Because average Americans haven’t done better since Nafta or the World Trade Organization.
+They may be able to buy goods more cheaply at Walmart, but people have lost their jobs or they’re working two or three of them, and their wages are flat.

-Another point: we’ve had a lot of immigration and the country “feels different” to many.
-Historically immigration has been America’s great advantage, but if people don’t feel good about themselves, if the American Dream isn’t working for the average American, people feel resentment.
+Another point: We’ve had a lot of immigration, and the country “feels different” to many.
+Historically, immigration has been America’s great advantage, but if people don’t feel good about themselves, if the American Dream isn’t working for the average American, people feel resentment.
 That’s especially true if the U.S. isn’t upholding its own immigration policies.
-Even supporters of immigration want it to be legal, and see the system get fixed.
+Even supporters of immigration want it to be legal and see the system get fixed.

-Meanwhile we’ve fought these wars in Iraq and Afghanistan that failed, and people feel like the Veterans Administration doesn’t work.
+Meanwhile, we’ve fought these wars in Iraq and Afghanistan that failed, and people feel like the Veterans Administration doesn’t work.
 That’s on the back of enlisted men and women and their families; some of the poorest Americans making the ultimate sacrifice for our country.

 None of these issues are new.
 The issue of not providing for those who have been displaced from free trade has been growing for 40 years.
 Immigration, too.
 The defense problem, since Vietnam.
 Afghanistan has been the longest conflict since the American Revolution, there’s no end in sight, and we’re losing.